Cooking fires are the number one cause of home fires and home injuries. The leading cause of fires in the kitchen is unattended cooking.

 - Thanksgiving is the peak day for home cooking fires, followed by Christmas Day and Christmas Eve.

-Sources: NFPA's Home Fires Involving Cooking Equipment and Home Structure Fires reports.
+Sources: NFPA's Home Cooking Fires and Home Structure Fires reports.

 Safety considerations for cooking with oil